abourdon/powerapi-akka/README.md

 ### How to compile it

-__Note that we are waiting for a Maven repository to avoid this boring compilation phase__
+__Note that we are waiting for a Maven repository to avoid this boring compilation phase.__

 PowerAPI's modules are symbolized as a [Maven](http://maven.apache.org "Maven") project.
 Thus, make sure that all dependencies of your desired module have been correctly satisfied: